yanghengtang/tp/docs/UserGuide.md

 4. You have successfully added the appointment into the database.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
 Do ensure that the patient and doctor you are entering exist in the database!
+Ensure that the end time is not any earlier than the start time.
+However, the start time and end time can be the same.
 </div>

 Back to [Appointment Management Features](#appointment-management-features).